Archive

 Also Read

-What Is A Sundog – Defining A Parhelion And How It Occurs
+Defining A Sundog Or Parhelion And How It Occurs

-On the odd occasion, while looking at the horizon during sunset or sunrise, one may observe what looks like "multiple[...]
+On some rare occasions, while looking at the horizon during sunset or sunrise, one can observe what looks like "multiple[...]

 Solar Halos: Defining The Rings Around The Sun

-On the odd occasion, while looking up at the sky, one may notice a hazy rainbow-colored ring around the sun.[...]
+On some odd occasions, while looking up at the sky, one may notice a hazy rainbow-colored ring around the sun.[...]

 The Fogbow: Rainbow’s Less Glamorous Cousin